izderadicka/audioserve/README.md

 Media Library
 -------------

-Audioserve is intended to serve files from directory in exactly same structure (recently with some support for .m4b and similar single file audiovooks), audio tags are not considered.
+Audioserve is intended to serve files from directory in exactly same structure (recently with some support for .m4b and similar single file audiobooks), audio tags are not considered.
 So recommended structure is:

     Author Last Name, First Name/Audio Book Name Author Last Name, First Name/Series Name/Audio Book Name